dreadpiratebrown/dungeon-divers/README.md

 - Can't show quests by level range, you might level out of quests that are in progress
 - When you teleport out and then re-enter the dungeon, where should you start?
 - Should characters have different starting equipment or stats?
+- Should quests be global or local?
+- Should unarmed be an option?

 Test play: too much gold.
 Cost steps for items too small.
 Too many treasure encounters.
 Leveling is too fast.